mailazarus/Seascape-complexity/README.md

 If you wish calculate all suggested complexity indices, you can import your own data and the output would include 21 complexity indices
 (and the mean depth value within the sampling unit).
 If you wish to only calculate specific indices, such as srtuctural diversity indices, you may use the "structural diversity functions" code.

+For more information see our publication "A review of seascape complexity indices and their performance in coral and rocky reefs", or conatact me at mai.lazarus@gmail.com.